In this segment of our Mental Health Awareness series, we'll take a look at Obsessive Compulsive Disorderopens a new window, or OCD.

 - Louisiana 2-1-1opens a new window, also known as Vialinkopens a new window, is available 24/7.
 Dial 211 on your phone, and speak to a specialist who will offer crisis intervention, information, and referral.

 - The National Suicide Prevention Lifelineopens a new window, 1-800-273-8255, en español 1-888-628-9454, is available 24/7.
 National Suicide Prevention's TTY number is 1-800-799-4889.
 They also have an online chatopens a new window service.

-- The Crisis Text Lineopens a new window, Text TALK to 741741.
+- For the Crisis Text Lineopens a new window, text TALK to 741741.
 After sending this text message, you will receive an automated text asking about your crisis.
-Your response helps the Crisis Text Line team pair you with a counselor, and you will be in contact to that counselor.
+Your response helps the Crisis Text Line team pair you with a counselor, and they connect you with that counselor.

 - IMAliveopens a new window uses a chat service to respond to people in crisis.
 Click the "Chat Now" button to begin speaking with a trained volunteer.

 If you or someone you know needs immediate or emergency help, please call 911opens a new window.

 Please note: This discussion of OCD is informational and is not a replacement for consultation with a physician or therapist.